Here at Sussex Christian School, we consider each parent, child, grandparent, alumni and supporter of our school part of our family.

 The Public Relations Committee fosters a positive relationship with the School and our community.
 They are responsible for all of the SCS advertising related to enrollment, yearly communication and promotions with sending churches, and communications promoting SCS with media outlets.

 The Buildings and Grounds Committee provides God glorifying facilities that will be used to further the spiritual, academic, and physical fitness of our students in an efficient and affordable manner.
 They concern themselves with all phases of the proper care, maintenance and adequacy of the physical environment of the school, and make recommendations concerning these matters.
 They monitor school cleanings, insurance policies for facilities and grounds, prioritize capital improvements, and assure the schools equipment is safe and meets governmental standards and operating efficiently.

 The Spiritual Development Committee prepares students to live fully for God.
 They evaluate and improve the chapel program, partner with families and churches to help build strong spiritual foundations, evaluate community service requirements for students, and increase partnership with Christian Schools.

-The Inclusion Fundraising Committee promotes the understanding that each child is made in the image of Christ.
+The Building the KINGdom Fundraising Committee promotes the understanding that each child is made in the image of Christ.
 It ensures programs are in place for all children whose parents desire a Christian education.
 God's Kingdom includes those experiencing social, physical or intellectual challenges and disabilities as well as typically developing young people.
-The Inclusion Fundraising Committee achieves these goals by fundraising, advocacy, and ensuring each student is included within the fabric of the school.
+The Building the KINGdom Fundraising Committee achieves these goals by fundraising, advocacy, and ensuring each student is included within the fabric of the school.